-The Curriculum is designed to lay out what is required to be a specialist in Emergency Medicine in the UK.
-The curriculum Purpose Statement outlines why Emergency Medicine is vital to the patients of the UK and a key element of the National Health Service.
+The Curriculum is designed to lay out what is required to be a specialist in EM in the UK.
+The Purpose Statement outlines why EM is vital to the patients of the UK and a key element of the National Health Service.

-The General Medical Council requires all curricula to include Generic Professional Capabilities.
-These are designed to foster a common set of skills, attitudes and behaviours in the trainee workforce that might transferrable if needed.
-They are included verbatim here in the RCEM curriculum to ensure trainees and trainers are aware of what is required.
+The GMC requires all curricula to include Generic Professional Capabilities (GPCs).
+These are designed to foster a common set of skills, attitudes and behaviours in the trainee workforce that might be transferrable if needed.

-The expertise of an EM specialist working within the NHS involves knowledge and technical skills.
-The breadth of the clinical presentations or pathophysiological processes that need to be known by EM specialists are listed as the Syllabus.
-Up to date knowledge and understanding of the assessment of treatment of patients presenting in these ways will be a key part of training.
-The knowledge and understanding will be the subject of private study, departmental and regional teaching and will be assessed in the RCEM Programme of Assessment, in particular the formal examination schedule.
+The expertise of an EM consultant working within the NHS involves a wide range of knowledge and technical skills.
+The breadth of the clinical presentations, or pathophysiological processes, that need to be known by EM specialists are listed as the Clinical Syllabus.
+Up to date knowledge and understanding of the assessment and treatment of patients presenting to the Emergency Department (ED) is a fundamental part of training.
+The knowledge and understanding will be the subject of private study, departmental and regional teaching and will be assessed in the Programme of Assessment, in particular the formal examination schedule.

-The purpose of training for the Specialty Learning Outcomes is the application of clinical knowledge to patient care in the ED RCEM’s vision for the provision of training in the workplace is that it acknowledges the challenge that leadership in the ED represents.
-It also acknowledges that all have strengths and weaknesses that can be both refined and offset.
+The purpose of training for the SLOs is the application of clinical knowledge to patient care in the ED, RCEM’s vision for the provision of training in the work place is that it acknowledges the challenge that leadership in the ED represents.
+It also acknowledges that all have varying strengths and areas to improve, and that these be both refined and developed.

-The best use of training in the workplace for learners is to find areas of challenge and to seek and reflect on feedback from trainers.
-In the curriculum these are grouped within the 12 Speciality Learning Outcomes we have described.
+The best use of training in the work place for learners is to find areas of challenge and to seek and reflect on feedback from trainers.
+In the curriculum these are grouped within the 12 SLOs described.
+Eight of them relate to work caring for patients directly in the ED and four supporting SLOs relate to teaching, research and scholarship, quality improvement and patient safety and leadership and management.
 It is important to develop in all 12.
 The requirements at each stage of training are laid out in the Programme of Assessment.

 Expertise in EM is pivotal to the good health of communities in the UK.
 It is hard won, complex and requires a spread of knowledge, skills and attributes that are often called on all at once.
 This curriculum sets out what these are and is designed to support their development, integration and assessment.
-Our aim is that it is used as the map to guide the pursuit of excellence for individuals and allow them to grow to be clinicians who can thrive career long in the ED.
+It acknowledges that there are a range of talents within those training in the speciality.
+The curriculum sets out a minimum requirement, but our aim is also that it is used as the map to guide the pursuit of excellence for individuals.
+There is scope for developing areas of interest or particular expertise within the speciality.
+We aim to establish practices that develop clinicians who can thrive as individuals throughout their career in the ED.